 CityHeart began as a ministry of hospitality

-CityHeart has always relied on the generosity of individual donors and grants from Christ Episcopal Church and other churches, as well as organizations in the community.
-As a non-profit charitable organization, CityHeart is able to invite even greater financial participation as it expands its outreach to meet the ever-growing needs of Dayton and Montgomery County.
+Our board of directors, a diverse group representative of the community, guides the strategic growth of CityHeart.
+Our funding comes from the generosity of individual donors, grants from family and local foundations in the community, as well as grants from Christ Episcopal Church and other church partners.
+As a nonprofit charitable organization, CityHeart continues to invite greater participation as we fulfill our mission to meet the ever-growing needs of Dayton and Montgomery County.